n2cms/n2cms/docs/n2_readme.txt

 core project and the edit interface into the example's web roots.
 Prepare_Dependencies-vs2008.bat should do this for you.
 The examples:

-* MediumTrust: How to run N2 in a medium trust environment (favoured by many shared hosting providers).
+* MVC
-* Mvc: Integration with the ASP.NET MVC framework
+  Example using the ASP.NET MVC framework
-* Parts: Bare minimum project using "parts", i.e. drag'n'drop components on a page.
+* MinimalVisualBasic
-* MinimalVisualBasic: Very simple web site in Visual Basic.
-This project includes the least amount of noise for grasping the basic model.
+  Very simple web site in Visual Basic.
+This project includes the least amount of noise for grasping the development model
-* MinimalCSharp: Very simple web site in C#.
-This project includes the least amount of noise for grasping the basic model.
+* MinimalCSharp
-* TemplatesSite: A proposed approach at integrating with the templates project.
+  Very simple web site in C#.
+This project includes the least amount of noise for grasping the basic model

 CONTRIBUTORS